Spiced Fruit Breakfast Bowl (Vata-Pacifying)

 This simple stewed fruit breakfast is ideal for spring and summer mornings when you want something light but still satisfying.

-In Ayurveda, eating cooked and spiced fruit in the morning helps to kindle Agni, your digestive fire, especially when the weather is cooler or your digestion feels sluggish.
+In Ayurveda, eating cooked and spiced fruit in the morning helps to kindle Agni — your digestive fire — especially when the weather is cooler or your digestion feels a little sluggish.
 The cooking process makes the fruit easier to digest, while the spices support balance, particularly for Vata dosha, which tends to feel scattered or dry when out of balance.

 This recipe is naturally gluten- and dairy-free, making it a beautiful choice for busy mornings, gentle cleanses, or anyone seeking a calm and grounded start to their day.

-This recipe is inspired by Myra Lewin from Hale Pule Ayurveda.
+It’s inspired by the work of Myra Lewin from Hale Pule Ayurveda.

 Ingredients (Serves 1–2)